exotium/aoc2024/README.md

 ✿ my solutions for advent of code 2024\
 ✿ compile with ``-Wno-int-conversion -Wno-incompatible-pointer-types -Wno-implicit-int``\
-✿ i'm quite busy this month so i probably won't do all days (at least not in time)
+✿ i only did the first 6 days because i didn't have time any of the following days

 ---